Sakura in Paris (Cherry Blossom)

 Jardin des Plantes Cherry Blossoms – Paris 5

 The next stop is the Jardin des Plantes, also in the fifth Arrondissement of Paris.
-There are beautiful flowers everywhere in this garden, but you want to head towards the Gallerie de l’Evolution to see the HUGE cherry tree, probably the largest in the city.
-This magnificent cherry tree, whose branches reach almost to the ground, blooms by mid-April, and it is a wonder.
+There are beautiful flowers everywhere in this garden, but you want to walk along the Allée Buffon or Allée Alfred Lacroix to see the HUGE cherry tree, probably the largest in the city.

-Also, there are three more beautiful cherry trees in the central alley.
+There are three more beautiful cherry trees in the central alley.
 These trees are less spectacular than the giant cherry tree, but they see fewer crowds, so you can take better pictures.

 There’s also a white cherry tree in the Jardin des Plantes, and it is stunning!
-When we took this picture in 2022, the tree was almost alone as the giant (pink) cherry tree attracted all the crowds.
+When I took this picture in 2022, the tree was almost alone as the giant (pink) cherry tree attracted all the crowds.

 Luxembourg Gardens Cherry Blossom – Paris 6

-The Luxembourg Gardens has some of the most beautiful flower beds in the city.
+The Luxembourg Gardens have some of the most beautiful flower beds in the city.
 However, if you visit the park early in the season, you’ll want to see its wonderful cherry trees.
 This picture was taken on the park’s west side, near Paul Verlaine’s statue.

 While you are there, you may want to try this self-guided Treasure Hunt in the Luxembourg Gardens, a fun and educational way to visit one of the most beautiful gardens in Paris.

 Square Gabriel Pierné is a quiet and peaceful little square in the neighborhood of Saint-Germain-des-Prés, located just behind the Institut de France.
 This is a perfect spot for reading a book or having a quick eat during your wanderings around Paris.
-The statue of a little girl (she is Carolina) is ideal for some beautiful photo compositions.

 Champ de Mars Cherry Blossoms – Paris 7